gemrb/gemrb/CONTRIBUTING.md

 3. Releases are usually made when larger pieces of work land or many smaller fixes have accrued.
 4. Versioning is semantic, but also ad-hoc.
-We want 1.0 to be the classic polished release (feature complete or not), so we won't reach it until we implement full iwd2 playability (you can finish the game).
+We want 1.0 to be the classic polished release (feature complete or not), so we won't reach it until an undecided milestone of stability.
 Until then, we'll be bumping the patchlevel version number.

 ## Development priorities